scpederzani/proxy_syste_modelling_workshop_2025/index.md

 </h1>

 ## Reading
-Fisher-Femal et al. paper on a soil carbonate Bayesian PSM [https://doi.org/10.1016/j.gca.2020.10.022](https://doi.org/10.1016/j.gca.2020.10.022)
+Fischer-Femal et al. paper on a soil carbonate Bayesian PSM [https://doi.org/10.1016/j.gca.2020.10.022](https://doi.org/10.1016/j.gca.2020.10.022)

 Treble et al. preprint for the KarstSolution model, which is a good example of a (non-Bayesian) karst model